Luna5akura/luna/src/posts/CD_2.md

 # い and な adjectives

-## Fact 1: Na adjectives are nouns
+## Fact 1: na adjectives are nouns

 ## Fact 2: i adjectives are close cousins to verbs